kergoth/dotvim-old/README.rst

-  - All of the plugins I use from Peter Odding(xolox) are handled using the vim-scripts mirror git repositories, even though there are proper upstream repositories (github.com/xolox/), because the upstream repositories aren't laid out in a traditional vim bundle mannger.
+  - All of the plugins I use from Peter Odding(xolox) are handled using the vim-scripts mirror git repositories, even though there are proper upstream repositories (github.com/xolox/), because the upstream repositories aren't laid out in a traditional vim bundle manner.
   - Non-ideal layouts in the vim-scripts mirrors, so not using braid:

     - pydoc